 Once these treatment services are fully-funded, it is hoped that the state could funnel this revenue elsewhere.

 “As Oregon’s treatment programs reach full funding, the state should evaluate what other services would benefit from our continually-growing marijuana tax revenues,” Oregon Education Association President, John Larson, told AP News.
 He added that a “balanced approach to budgeting” would benefit everyone in the community.

 The ballot measure 110 seeks to designate tax revenue to a number of public services

 The ballot (named Ballot Measure 110) also stipulates that $45 million of cannabis tax revenue should be designated to fund various public services annually in Oregon.
 These include schools, mental health provision for problems caused by alcoholism and excessive drug use, state police, and other cities and counties in the state.
 With the rest going towards the “Drug Treatment and Recovery Services Fund”.

 Kassandra Fredrique, Executive Director of the Drug Policy Alliance, described the move as the fall of “the first domino of our cruel and inhumane war on drugs” in a statement made on Monday.
 She added that they expect it will trigger a “cascade of other efforts centering health overcriminalization”.

 Drug decriminalization not favored by all

 However, the ballot did not achieve a landslide victory.
-Almost 42% voted against the measure.
+Almost 42% voted against the Oregon Measure 110.
 Two dozen district attorneys labeled the move “reckless”, believing the liberalization of hard drugs would increase.